Earth and Environmental Sciences: Atmospheric Sciences

 Promotes new programs and major sources of funding in collaboration with universities and other institutions.
 Channels national and international community inputs into the NCAR planning process.

-As a member of the NCAR Executive Committee, facilitates inter-observatory science, engineering, tool sharing, and development.
+As a member of the NCAR Executive Committee, facilitates inter-laboratory science, engineering, tool sharing, and development.
 Optimizes development and acquisition of shared resources.

 May serve as Acting NCAR Director when the Director is absent.